mozilla-mobile/mozilla-vpn-client/docs/Accessibility - Principles and Requirements.md

 ## Summary

-This document outlines principles and requirements for ensuring accessibility in Mozilla VPN.
-For more information about these requirements and testing procedures, please refer to [Mozilla VPN Accessibility \-- Resources for Testing](https://github.com/mozilla-mobile/mozilla-vpn-client/blob/main/docs/Accessibility%20-%20Testing%20Resources.md).
+This document outlines the principles and requirements for accessibility in Mozilla VPN.
+For more information about these requirements and testing procedures, please refer to [Mozilla VPN Accessibility - Resources for Testing](https://github.com/mozilla-mobile/mozilla-vpn-client/blob/main/docs/Accessibility%20-%20Testing%20Resources.md).

 ## Motivation

 Accessibility is an important feature that ensures that all users, including those with disabilities, can use the Mozilla VPN Client effectively.
-Following Accessibility principles and requirements can enhance the user experience, reach a broader audience, and comply with accessibility standards across all supported platforms.
+Following accessibility principles and requirements enhances the user experience, reaches a broader audience, and complies with accessibility standards across all supported platforms.

 ## Principles